-The AB Growth & Income Portfolio (the "Portfolio") is a series of AB Variable Products Series Fund, Inc. (the "Fund").
+The AB International Growth Portfolio (the "Portfolio") is a series of AB Variable Products Series Fund, Inc. (the "Fund").
 The Portfolio's investment objective is long-term growth of capital.
 The Portfolio is diversified as defined under the Investment Company Act of 1940.
 The Fund was incorporated in the State of Maryland on November 17, 1987, as an open-end series investment company.
-The Portfolio acquired the assets and liabilities of AB Value Portfolio (the "Acquired Portfolio") a reorganization that was effective at the close of business April 26, 2019 (the "Reorganization").
-The Reorganization was approved by the Fund's Board of Directors pursuant to a Plan of Acquisition and Liquidation (the "Reorganization Agreement") (see Note J for additional information).
 The Fund offers eleven separately managed pools of assets which have differing investment objectives and policies.
 The Portfolio offers Class A and Class B shares.
 Both classes of shares have identical voting, dividend, liquidating and other rights, except that Class B shares bear a distribution expense and have exclusive voting rights with respect to the Class B distribution plan.